ritalisboar/ritalisboar/README.md

 My study journey started unpretentious, in mid-2021, and today I'm attending a Systems Analysis and Development college.
 In the meantime I had the opportunity to participate in a bootcamp on the iOS trail and build a solution/app from scratch with a multidisciplinary group (our project was in the top 3 and I am very proud of it) and today I am a volunteer in FrontEnd development with ReactJS in social project.

-Without further ado, today I am an intern at an ERP company in Full Stack Java-Angular development, where I have been developing quite professionally.
-I really like my current job and I am very grateful for everything I have built with it, but I am convinced that my greatest affinity and dedication to studies is Swift and React development.
-Even as a beginner, I have a professional baggage of soft skills that set me apart and bring me great potential.
+Without further ado, I worked at an ERP company under Full Stack Java-Angular development (Jan.2023/Aug.-2024), where I developed quite professionally.
+Today I work in an energy innovation company as a Full Stack Java-Vue developer.
 <br>

 ### Technologies